sentrysoftware/oss-parent/README.md

 The artifact is deployed to Sonatype's [Maven Central](https://central.sonatype.com/).

-The actual repository URL is https://s01.oss.sonatype.org/, with server Id `ossrh` and requires credentials to deploy artifacts manually.

-But it is strongly recommended to only use [GitHub Actions "Release to Maven Central"](actions/workflows/release.yml) to perform a release:
+Use [GitHub Actions "Release to Maven Central"](actions/workflows/release.yml) to perform a release:

 * Manually trigger the "Release" workflow
 * Specify the version being released and the next version number (SNAPSHOT)